 Have you ever wondered why there is so much violence?
 How many countries, including our own, were founded on taking of lands by force and oppression of aboriginal peoples?
 Has there ever been a time without war?
 How many of our youth and citizens die from gun violence and mass murders?
-Road rage, domestic abuse, human trafficking, terrorism – foreign and domestic, and the myriad of random acts of violence are a daily occurrence.
+So many examples of road rage, domestic abuse, human trafficking, terrorism – foreign and domestic, and the myriad of random acts of violence that are occurring daily?

 Amidst our own experiences, directly and indirectly, and with the constant temptation of cynicism and despair biting at our heels, the words of Jesus are proclaimed in today’s Gospel from John: “Peace I leave with you; my peace I give to you” (Jn 14:27).

 The peace that surpasses all understanding, the peace that is not of this world, has been and continues to be offered to us as a gift.
 Many have indeed said, “If there is a God, well then, why doesn’t he do anything?”
 He has.
 The reality is, the peace that God shares through his Son, is one person at a time.
 This is why when he resurrected he only appeared to those he chose and not the whole world.
 Even if he had, these experiences, in time, would have been attributed to mere myth and legend.
 Jesus must be encountered and his relationship is built with each person in each generation.
 What we pass on as disciples, as we encounter and build a relationship with him for ourselves, are the ways for others to open their hearts and minds to receive him and enter into their own relationship with Jesus, to accept the gift of his grace that he offers.